roemeren/tableau-workbook-extractor/README.md

 The latest version of the tool is available as a Windows executable here: https://github.com/roemeren/tableau-workbook-extractor/releases/latest.

-New releases are automatically created via a GitHub Actions workflow whenever a new release tag is pushed to the main branch (see `/.github/workflows/release.yml` file).
+New releases are automatically created via a GitHub Actions workflow whenever a new release tag is pushed (see `/.github/workflows/release.yml` file).

 ### Step 3: Run the tool